Negaraku: Use of Perak State Anthem melody

 Tunku Abdul Rahman then suggested that the state anthem of Perak be used as a basis for the new national anthem, the committee agreed to his suggestion.
 On 5 August 1957, the Committee chose the Perak State Anthem, citing the "traditional flavour" of its melody.
 New lyrics for the national anthem were written jointly by the Panel of Judges, led by the Tunku himself.
 At the time this melody was, while still the State Anthem of Perak, "Allah Lanjutkan Usia Sultan", also the melody of a popular song called "Terang Bulan".
 The song had been very popular on Mahé, the largest island in the Seychelles, where the Sultan of Perak had formerly been living in exile.
 When Sultan Idris Murshidul Azzam Shah, who ruled Perak from 1887 to 1916, represented the Rulers of the Federated Malay States at the Coronation of King Edward VII in 1901, his protocol officer was asked what his state anthem was.
 Realising that his state did not have one, he proceeded to hum the aforementioned tune so as not to appear backward in front of his hosts.

 1992 rearrangement

-The anthem was given a new, faster march beat in 1992, which proved unpopular and was the subject of much derision, with some Malaysians commenting that the altered tempo resembled circus music.
+The anthem was given a new, and faster march beat in 1992, which proved unpopular and was the subject of much derision, with some Malaysians commenting that the altered tempo resembled circus music.